JoinColony/colonyNetwork/docs/_Docs_ReputationMining.md

 ## Running the Mining Client

+To participate in the reputation mining process you need to have staked at least the [minimum amount of CLNY Tokens](/colonynetwork/interface-ireputationminingcycle#getminstake), for at least [one full mining cycle duration](/colonynetwork/interface-ireputationminingcycle#getminingwindowduration) before you can submit a new reputation root hash.

-The reputation mining client can be run locally using the following command and arguments
+The reputation mining client can be run locally using the following command and arguments:

 `node packages/reputation-miner/bin/index.js`